ais-one/cookbook/README.md

  * Able to do nested CRUD operations, e.g. selecting a post from a list of posts, and then selecting a comment from a list of comments of the selected post to edit
  * Edit inline
+ * Pagination
- * Pagination, Use as component in a page
+ * Use as component in a page (you can even have multiple components in a single page)
- * Include handling of authentication tokens, and any other information
+ * Include handling of authentication tokens, and any other user information
+ * Permissions
  * Customise
    * Table data format for each cell (e.g., currency to 3 decimal places)
    * Search filters